GIS as a complete SaaS with Cloud Computing and AI

 SaaS, PaaS and IaaS, i.e. Software as a Service, Platform as a service and Infrastructure as a service respectively are the three models of cloud service.

-SaaS utilizes the internet to deliver applications to users without downloading or installation.
+SaaS utilizes the internet to deliver applications to the users without downloading or installation.
 Google Apps, Dropbox and Concur are some examples of SaaS.

 PaaS provides a framework for developers.
 It is built on virtualization technology.
 Eg: Windows Azure, Google App Engine.